ValdemarGr/mezel/README.md

 And that's it.
 Start your editor and select `Mezel` as your BSP server.

 ### External dependencies
-External dependencies should work but have only been tested with [rules_jvm_external](https://github.com/bazelbuild/rules_jvm_external).
+External dependencies should work for any jar-exposing rule, but have only been tested with [rules_jvm_external](https://github.com/bazelbuild/rules_jvm_external).
 When you import external dependencies you must ensure that you fetch their sources, such that there are sources to navigate to on "goto definition" type actions.
-For rules_jvm_external you can flag this in your `maven_install` as seen [here](https://github.com/bazelbuild/rules_jvm_external#fetch-source-jars).
+For `rules_jvm_external` you can flag this in your `maven_install` as seen [here](https://github.com/bazelbuild/rules_jvm_external#fetch-source-jars).

 ### Configuration
-I suggest checking your bsp file into VCS `.bsp/mezel.json` so it works for other developers without any configuration.
+I suggest checking your bsp file into VCS `.bsp/mezel.json` so it works for others on checkout.

 A configuration example that uses a custom toolchain and set of configuration options for local development (semanticdb + diagnostics + no fatal warnings):
 ```json